kopchik/xpeppers-itasks/sales-taxes/README.md

 ~~~
 11.25 + round(11.25*0.05) = 11.25 + round(0.5625) = 11.25 + 0.6 = 11.80
 ~~~
 So we got 11.80 here, while in the provided output it is 11.85 which looks incorrect to me.
-And there other similar problems...
+And there are other similar problems...

 ## References